 Canadian Rheumatology Association

 Mallet finger.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/condition/mallet-finger.
+EBSCO DynaMed website.
+Available at:https://www.dynamed.com/condition/mallet-finger.
 Updated June 5, 2017.
 Accessed December 6, 2019.

 Last reviewed September 2019 by EBSCO Medical Review Board Laura Lei-Rivera, PT, DPT, GCS Last Updated: 8/7/2020